WebWithRathor/WebWithRathor/README.md

 ###

-<p align="center">As a second-year B.Tech student specializing in MERN stack and proficient in C language, I excel in both front-end and back-end development.
-Passionate about coding, I create dynamic, responsive web applications and thrive in collaborative projects, continuously learning to deliver innovative and impactful solutions.</p>
+<p align="center">I'm a dedicated MERN Stack Developer and B.Tech student at LNCT Bhopal, passionate about crafting seamless and dynamic web solutions.
+Proficient in technologies like Next.js, Tailwind CSS, Java, and C, I bring a blend of design and development expertise to every project.
+Currently, I'm diving deeper into Data Structures and Algorithms (DSA) to strengthen my problem-solving skills.
+Let's collaborate to create innovative solutions and push the boundaries of technology!</p>

 ###